Tour Croatia+ trip

 DAY 9

-Visit Međugorje, a world-famous pilgrimage site, and continue along the Adriatic coast to Split
+Visit Međugorje and continue to Split

 DAY 10

-Private walking tour of Split exploring the impressive ruins of Diocletian's Palace
+Private walking tour of Split

 DAY 11